ARM-software/AVH/DoxyGen/examples/src/aws_mqtt.md

 ## Setup of CI Test

-To build and run this application program with a CI workflow on GitHub the following steps are required.
-For details refer to [Run AMI with GitHub Actions - GetHub-hosted Runners](https://arm-software.github.io/AVH/main/infrastructure/html/run_ami_github.html#GitHub_hosted).
+To build and run this application program with a GitHub Actions workflow the following steps are required.
+For details refer to [Run AMI with GitHub Actions](https://arm-software.github.io/AVH/main/infrastructure/html/run_ami_github.html).

 1. **Amazon Web Service (AWS) account** with:
     - Amazon EC2 (elastic cloud) access